 What about that time when he made that cruel comment?
-What about those lies he told?
-What about how you were constantly at each other’s throats?
+The lies he told?
+Or how you were constantly at each other’s throats?
 The time he had a terrible attitude about you wanting to go and visit your family?
-Some how as time passes, dates suck you fall into the how to get your ex boyfriend back mindset and forget all these less happy memories.
+Somehow as time passes, dates suck you fall into the how to get your ex-boyfriend back mindset and forget all these less happy memories.

 This could be doing the classic ‘write a letter and burn it’ or ‘write an angry email and not send it.’
 I have been known to go several steps further than this and write A LOT of love poetry AND send it.
 Often I’ve balanced off ‘hmmm am I going to look crazy’ vs. ‘I actually feel really unhappy about this and need to get this off my chest’ and strongly prioritized what will make me feel better v.s. what everyone else may think.

 So take the steps you need to take (whilst staying safe and avoiding direct contact if possible) to vent.
 Close the door.
 Even if it swings open, know it will one day close totally.
 This is what you’re aiming for, not how to get your ex-boyfriend back.

 Another problem with closure could be because you feel something circumstantial got in the way of the relationship working.
 Maybe you or he had other problems in your life (money, addictions, bereavements) that meant the relationship broke down under the pressure.
 Again it can be hard not to think of greener grasses and imagine ‘what if’ things had been different.